JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 {% highlight bash %}
 source tools/env.sh
 {% endhighlight %}
+-->

+Now we should have a working installation of IRSTLM on the computer, and you can verify by looking into **/usr/local**:

+{% highlight bash %}
+josh@yoga:~/Desktop/kaldi/tools$ cd /usr/local/
+josh@yoga:/usr/local$ ls
+bin  etc  games  include  irstlm  lib  libexec  man  MATLAB  sbin  share  src josh@yoga:/usr/local$ ls irstlm/ bin  include  lib
+{% endhighlight %}

-But as of right now we don't have to do this since we're just installing.
+We don't have to do anything else with IRSTLM right now because we're just installing.
+But it'll be there when you need it!

 So, at this point we've done part (1) of the **kaldi/INSTALL** file (i.e. following the steps in the **kaldi/tools/INSTALL** file).